okeeffed/dennisokeeffe-blog/content/blog/2020-11-08-nextjs-intl-with-react-intl.md

 }
 ```

-Here we are going with [sub-path routing](https://nextjs.org/docs/advanced-features/i18n-routing#sub-path-routing), so the tl;dr is that `our-website.com` with be the default locale (English), whereas `our-website.com/fr` and `our-website.com/es` will direct us to the French and Spanish websites respectively.
+Here we are going with [sub-path routing](https://nextjs.org/docs/advanced-features/i18n-routing#sub-path-routing), so the tl;dr is that `our-website.com` will be the default locale (English), whereas `our-website.com/fr` and `our-website.com/es` will direct us to the French and Spanish websites respectively.

 Now that we have that out of the way, let's update the `pages/index.js` page!